 The knowledge was useful not just for my own potential adoption of the character, but also to understand their capabilities for future matchups.
 What’s more, learning is rewarding not just inherently, but with in-game currency upon completion of lessons and chapters.

-One pre-existing training tool seemed to be absent however – the option to pin a selection of techniques from the movelist to the side of the screen while actively in a match.
-It’s a simple option that can be incredibly valuable when trying to learn an unfamiliar character, but hopefully it will make a return as the game continues to evolve and be updated.
+One pre-existing training tool seems to be absent however – the option to pin a selection of techniques from the move list to the side of the screen while actively in a match.
+It’s a simple option that can be incredibly valuable when trying to learn an unfamiliar character, but hopefully it will make a return as the game continues to evolve.

 Mortal Kombat 1 also features another significant single-player mode, called Invasions.
 It’s a dungeon-crawling RPG mode that adopts a board-game-like look and feel.
 It features beautiful environments drawn from the game’s narrative, depicted from a top-down perspective, and sectioned off into nodes that can house either fights, minigame challenges, cosmetic rewards, or secrets to decipher.

 There’s a live-service element to Invasions too, with each season lasting about a month and a half, and themed around a light narrative.
-Season 1 of Invasions builds on ideas revealed at the end of Mortal Kombat 1’s story mode, and is themed around character Scorpion, featuring fire-themed cosmetics for the whole cast.
+Season 1 of Invasions builds on ideas revealed at the end of Mortal Kombat 1’s story mode, and is themed around fighter, Scorpion.
 Given that Invasions seems to visit all the primary locations from the game’s story mode, it’ll be interesting whether these maps are reused for the next season.

-What’s more, several RPG elements are also brought into the fold: Your chosen fighter can earn points to put into various stats that improves their abilities as they level up, for example.
-Every fighter on the roster also has an associated elemental trait, informed by the makeup of their special abilities, and these traits play off each other with each element having weaknesses, strengths, resistances and vulnerabilities.
-Consumable items can be purchased and give you an edge in battle.
-Finally, a Talisman system allows you to find, upgrade, and use special abilities in battle, like firing projectiles, giving yourself armor, and more.
+What’s more, several RPG elements are also brought into the fold.
+Your chosen fighter can earn points to put into various stats that improves their abilities as they level up, for example.
+Every fighter on the roster also has an associated elemental trait, informed by the makeup of their special abilities, and these traits play off each other, with each element having weaknesses, strengths, resistances and vulnerabilities.
+Consumable items can be purchased to give you an edge in battle.
+Finally, a Talisman system allows you to find, upgrade, and use special abilities in battle, like firing projectiles, giving yourself armour and other bonuses.

 There’s a lot to think about here – if you want to think about it.
 Weaknesses can be exploited, and a good Talisman can make short work of even the toughest enemies.
 However, my personal journey to complete the Season 1 Invasion only saw me engage with these aspects only on the rare occasion – I would find that my aptitude with my chosen character was often enough to get me through to the end of each stage.